-Budgeted cost: £10070
+Budgeted cost: £10105

-Activity Evidence that supports this approach Challenge number(s) addressed Structured interventions - Dynamo maths (£600), RWI EEF- small group interventions.
+Activity Evidence that supports this approach Challenge number(s) addressed Structured interventions EEF- small group interventions.
 Ensure children have enough time and support to close gaps and make rapid progress.
-1,2 One-to-one support and small group interventions led by TAs and Teacher - link to EEF evidence shows that this is an effective approach in primary school especially in Literacy where gains of 6+ months can be made.
-1,2 metacognitive approach Data analysed termly to identify gaps in learning and interventions planned accordingly.
+1,2 One-to-one support and small group interventions led by TAs and Teacher - link to metacognitive approach EEF evidence shows that this is an effective approach in primary school especially in Literacy where gains of 6+ months can be made.
+Data analysed termly to identify gaps in learning and interventions planned accordingly.
+1,2